OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 To start recording tracing information, select the target process in the "Devices" tab and click "Start Method Profiling".
 Click the stop button to stop recording, after which the Traceview tool will open and show the recorded trace.
 Clicking any of the methods in the profile panel highlights the selected method in the timeline panel.

 DDMS also offers a convenient heap dump button that will dump the Java heap of a process to a `.hprof` file.
-The Android Studio user guide contains more information about Traceview .
+The Android Studio user guide contains more information about Traceview.

 ###### Tracing System Calls